Mq930/Brain-Tumor-Classification-Using-Convolutional-Neural-Networks-CNN-/README.md

 ## Introduction

 Convolutional Neural Networks (CNNs) are a specialized deep learning model designed for image-related tasks such as classification, object detection, and segmentation.
-In this project, we utilized CNNs to classify MRI scans into tumor and non-tumor categories using the Brain Tumor MRI Dataset from Kaggle (source).
+In this project, we utilized CNNs to classify MRI scans into tumor and non-tumor categories using the Brain Tumor MRI Dataset from Kaggle [(Source)](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)
+.

 ## Why Use CNNs?